astropy/astropy-APEs/APE1.rst

 will get (i.e., the community discussion on the APE has wound down), any final edits should be made and a PR should be submitted for editorial review.
 They must then notify the Coordination Committee that the APE is ready for full review and a final decision.
-Note that any APE to reviewed must be in the main branch of the repository with its status set to "Discussion."
+Note that any APE to be reviewed must be in the main branch of the repository with its status set to "Discussion."

 The review period is expected to be 2-3 weeks, beginning when the CoCo is notified by the APE authors.